All Assam Students' Union: Assam agitation

+AASU formed the All Assam Gana Sangram Parishad in August 1979 consisting of AASU, Assam Sahitya Sabha, Purbanchaliya Lok Parishad.
+The Jatiyatabadi Dal, Asom Yubak Samaj and Young Lawyers Forum also joined the Gana Parisha later on.
+AASU started observing massive satyagraha on the lines of India freedom struggle.

 Assam Accord

 Finally the central government signed the historic Assam Accord in 1985 to resolve the matter.
 The agitation ended and AGP won the election to the state Legislative Assembly and its leader became the chief minister of the state.